Scholarship

 About This Opportunity

-The Critical Language Scholarship (CLS) Program is a program of the U.S. Department of State that provides fully-funded intensive summer language and cultural immersion programs for U.S. undergraduate and graduate students.
-The program focuses on languages of strategic importance to United States national security and economic prosperity, including Arabic, Chinese, Hindi, Japanese, Korean, Persian, Portuguese, Russian, and Swahili.
+The Critical Language Scholarship (CLS) Program is a program of the U.S. Department of State that provides immersive summer programs for U.S. undergraduate and graduate students to learn languages of strategic importance to the United States' national security and economic prosperity.
 Participants receive the equivalent of one year of language study in eight weeks through intensive language instruction and cultural activities that reinforce both language learning and intercultural competence.
-Since 2006, the CLS Program has supported over 10,000 U.S. undergraduate and graduate students representing all 50 states, the District of Columbia, and Puerto Rico.
-The program develops key language expertise and career-ready skills that alumni apply across public and private sectors as well as government positions.
-CLS scholars also serve as citizen diplomats, representing the United States and developing mutual understanding with people of other countries through personal engagement.
+Since 2006, the CLS Program has supported over 10,000 U.S. undergraduate and graduate students.
+CLS alumni represent all 50 states, the District of Columbia, and Puerto Rico.
+The program offers instruction in nine critical languages: Arabic, Chinese, Hindi, Japanese, Korean, Persian, Portuguese, Russian, and Swahili.
+Scholars develop key language expertise in an environment designed to maximize language gains at every level.
+Alumni apply their critical language skills in a variety of professional fields in public and private sectors as well as government, helping to support America's competitiveness.
+CLS scholars also serve as citizen diplomats, representing the breadth of the United States and helping spread American values while developing mutual understanding with people of other countries.

 Who Can Apply